darshan-k-s/pesticide-sprayer-arm/README.md

 |End Effector     |[End Effector STL](CustomEndEffector/STL%20Files/EndEffectorComponent.stl) |

 ### Assembly details
-- Components were 3D modelled in Fusion360 and printed using the Creality Ender V3 3D printer with black PLA filament.
+- Components were 3D modelled in Fusion360 and printed using a Creality Ender V3 3D printer with black PLA filament.
 - All components are push-fit, meaning that no tape/adhesive is used
 - The spray Pump is screwed onto the Spray Pump Mount using 2 x M3x1.5 10mm screws
 - The vaccumm pump is threaded into the M10 x 1.0 hole on the end effector component
 - A MOSFET is placed on the rear of the end-effector using double sided foam tape, to control the spray pump and prevent high currents from entering the Arduino.
-- Wires are soldered and insluated to prevent accidental disconnections.
+- Wires are soldered and insluated (electrical taped) to prevent accidental disconnections.

 ### Engineering drawings
 |Component         |Drawing                                                                          |